ProjectDrawdown/solutions/Documentation/Solution_Model_FAQ.md

 Sometimes there are VMAs that have no sources listed.
 Those really are "just parameters".

-## RRS vs. Land
+## RRS vs. Land vs. Ocean

 RRS (Reduction and Replacement) solutions focus on reducing the demand for some GHG-producing product (e.g. electricity), or on replacing the production with a cleaner method or alternative.

 Land solutions may perform RRS-like functions, but they also require land, and usually land of a certain type or climate.

 The primary distinction in the models is that RRS models model adoption as a proportion of the TAM, while Land models model adoption as a proportion of available (suitable) land.

+Oceans are yet another set of models, similar to Land models, but in the Ocean.
+The Oceans models have been implemented entirely differently from the Land/RSS models (in fact they are a prototype for the eventual future of all models), so most of what you see in the rest of this documentation does not apply to them.
+See (TBD) for a high-level discussion of the Ocean model implementation.

 ## TAM/TLA and Adoption modeling